 2. Clean the shoes (I used a Mr. Clean Magic Eraser--those things are the bomb--haha remember when it was cool to say "the bomb"?).
 Dry them with a paper towel.

 3. Apply the Shoe whitener all over the top of the shoe.
-Do a second coat if to any spots that need it.
+Do a second coat on any spots that need it.
 Let it dry.

 5. Add the new laces.